ddceruti/csp-exercises/README.md

 ## Description

-This repository contains five exercises for the lecture "Concentrating Solar Power Plants" at TU Munich to learn about CSP interactively.
-The exercises are interactive and will be corrected in the exercise sessions.
+This repository contains four exercises for the lecture "Concentrating Solar Power Plants" at TU Munich to learn about CSP interactively.
+The exercises are meant to be solved individually and will be corrected in the classroom during exercise sessions.

 ### Exercise 1: Weather Data

-Getting started, dealing with weather data and the obtaining the renewable energy potentials for CSP.
+Getting started, dealing with weather data and calculating renewable energy potentials for CSP.

 To download weather locations globally, for example: